-A simple calculation can show that this condition is met if $\bSigma_0 = k(\bX^\top \bX)^{-1}$ where $k>0$ is a hyperparameter.
+Following the principle of invariance, it can be shown that this condition holds when the prior covariance matrix takes the form: $\bSigma_0 = k(\bX^\top \bX)^{-1}$, where $k>0$ is a hyper-parameter.
 A popular specification of $k$ is to relate it to the noise variance $\sigma^2$ by $k=g\sigma^2$.
-This is called the Zeller's $g$-prior \citep{zellner1986assessing}.
-Following the Bayesian linear model with zero-mean prior, the posterior of $\bbeta$ is
+This is called Zeller's $g$-prior \citep{zellner1986assessing}.
+Following the Bayesian linear model with a zero-mean prior, the posterior of $\bbeta$ is

 where $\bSigma_1 = \frac{g\sigma^2}{g+1}(\bX^\top\bX )^{-1}$ and $\bbeta_1 = \frac{g}{g+1}(\bX^\top\bX)^{-1}(\bX^\top\by)$.